wandb/docs/content/guides/integrations/lightning.md

 ### What if I need to use `wandb.run` in my training setup?

-You need to expand expand the scope of the variable you need to access yourself.
+You need to expand the scope of the variable you need to access yourself.
 In other words, make sure that the initial conditions are the same on all processes.

 ```python
 if os.environ.get("LOCAL_RANK", None) is None:
     os.environ["WANDB_DIR"] = wandb.run.dir
 ```

 If they are, you can use `os.environ["WANDB_DIR"]` to set up the model checkpoints directory.
-This way, `wandb.run.dir` can be used by any non-zero rank processes as well.
+This way, any non-zero rank process can access `wandb.run.dir`.